Sitemap Generator

 7. Click Save.

-The next time you generate a sitemap for this domain, the metadata you selected is included in the sitemap.
+The next time you generate a sitemap for this domain, the metadata you selected is included.
 For more information, see Generate a Sitemap.

 View Generated Sitemap Files